 Please note that if your complaint is about one of our barristers, the Legal Ombudsman, the independent complaints body for service complaints about lawyers, has time limits in which a complaint must be raised with them.
-The time limit is up to six years of the issue arising or within three years from when you found out about it if it took place more than six years ago.
+The time limit is one year from the act/omission; or one year from when the complainant should reasonably have known there was cause for complaint.
 Chambers must have regard to these time limits when deciding whether we are able to investigate your complaint.
 Chambers will not deal with complaints falling outside this time limit.

 2. You may make a complaint by telephone or in writing.

 COMPLAINTS MADE BY TELEPHONE